 In the past, she has served on the board of her local community theater group and has worked in many areas of community service including acting as a guardian ad litem with CASA in the Boston Juvenile Court, a parent aide for young mothers with limited resources, and as a Big Sister.

 People who know Amy have described her as engaged, vibrant, empathic, genuine, creative, intelligent and inquisitive.
 Amy's strongest value is authenticity and attempts to live every facet of her life in alignment with this value.
 She is involved in Community Theater and many other artistic and creative pursuits.
 She is passionate about life, love, creativity, learning and continued personal growth.

-She lives in Reading, MA with her husband, her 19-year-old daughter and 2 dogs.
+She lives in Reading, MA with her husband, daughter and pup.